syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/300_syslog/README.md

 syslog(host transport [options]);
 ```

-**NOTE:** Note that the syslog destination driver has required parameters,
+Note that the syslog destination driver has required parameters,
 while the source driver defaults to the local bind address, and every
 parameter is optional.
 {: .notice--primary}